Franklalalala/test_read_the_docs/docs/manual/Installation.rst

    </center>

-In general, the remote resources are HPC(High-performance computing), which is accommodated with the Linux operation system, while the local resource could be your PC(Personal Computer), a Windows system, or stay in line with the remote.
+In general, the remote resources are HPCC(High-Performance Computing Cluster), which is accommodated with the Linux operation system, while the local resource could be your PC(Personal Computer), a Windows system, or stay in line with the remote.

-Here we **recommend** setup all your workbase on the Linux platform, since the communication between HPC with PC may undermine performance.
+Here we **recommend** setup all your workbase on the Linux platform, since the communication between HPCC with PC may undermine performance.
 Though you can set up a Windows version to perform some analyzing tasks.

 For Linux users